mariodavid/mariodavid.github.io/_posts/2019-01-13-concurrent-usage-prevention-with-locks.md

 {% include image-right.html image="happy-wait-dr-zoidberg.gif" class="futurama-style" %}

-Normally locks have to be released once the operation is done.
-This in the case of the automatic pessimistic locking of CUBA happens when the user closes the entity editor.
-Unfortunately this is not always possible, because the user does not close the editor and closes the laptop e.g. This leads to open locks, that are not released.
+Normally locks are released once the operation is done.
+For the automatic pessimistic locking of entity editors in CUBA happens when the user closes the editor screen.
+Unfortunately releasing the lock is not always possible, because the user does not close the editor and instead  e.g. closes the laptop completely.
+This leads to open locks, that are not released.

-Therefore the locks have to have a timeout configured after that the system will automatically resolve the locks in order to prevent locking of particular data forever.
+Therefore the lock configuration has to have a timeout configured.
+After that the system will automatically resolve the locks in order to prevent locking of particular data forever.

 CUBA additionally allows the administrator of the system to look at the current locks and also release them manually in case such a scenario occurs.
 This is useful when the timeout of the lock is not yet over, but the user wants to get access to the data.